aksiksi/blog/_posts/2015-10-02-which-road-are-you-on.md

 If there is in fact a coordinate that lies within these bounds, we then run another query using the *road_id* stored with the document to find the road it lies on.
 Easy, right?

-It turns out this approach doesn't work at all.
-Why?
+It turns out this approach doesn't work at all, for two main reasons.

 Firstly, we are dealing with a projection of the Earth from 3D space to 2D space.
 As a consequence, geographic positions can't be compared with each other in such a linear manner.

-Secondly, even if they could, our query *still* sucks since we don't take into account positions that lie, purely horizontal, purely vertical, or a mix of both, relative to the target road coordinate.
+Secondly, even if they could, our query *still* sucks since it doesn't take into account positions that lie purely horizontal, purely vertical, or a mix of both, relative to the target road coordinate.

 ## Third-party, please?

 Fortunately for us, OpenStreetMap hosts a free reverse geolocation service called [Nominatim](http://nominatim.openstreetmap.org).

 Given a coordinate pair, the API responds with information about the location extracted from OSM data in JSON or XML format.
 Google provides a similar service, but for our region the data from OSM is superior.

 Request: [http://nominatim.openstreetmap.org/reverse?format=json&lon=55.656818&lat=24.195169](http://nominatim.openstreetmap.org/reverse?format=json&lon=55.656818&lat=24.195169)